 So, who is the current bookies’ favourites to take over the blue half of Merseyside?
-You can take a look at www.bestbettingsites.uk for football betting sites with the best odds, but let’s also look at the contenders here.
+You can take a look at www.bestbettingsites.uk for betting sites with good odds, but let’s also look at the contenders here.

 Current favourite is David Moyes, the former Everton manager who guided the club to fourth in the 2004-2005 season, their best finish since 1988.
 He spent 11 years at the club, from 2002 to 2013, and, while not winning any silverware, he stabilised the playing squad and built a team that was always difficult to beat.